srobotta/moodle-tiny_cloze/README.md

 or write a new comment on the [Moodle plugins directory](https://moodle.org/plugins/tiny_cloze).

 ## History

+### v1.10
+- Fix issue with Moodle 4.1 where class loading doesn't seem to work for the question_bank class.
+- Extend the README file by a Troubleshooting FAQ when the button is not displayed.

 ### v1.9
 - Fix issue that if a selected text contains trailing or leading whitespaces,